JuhoSiitonen/Receptify/documents/testingdocument.md

 - End to end testing is done with Cypress

 ## Integration testing
-- Integration testing is done with Github Actions to ensure a working build is served to deployment
+- Integration testing is done with Github Actions to ensure a working build is served to deployment.